Atypon-OpenSource/manuscripts-article-editor/README.md

 ## Running the client in development mode

-The variables listed in `.env.example` should all have appropriate values set in `.env` (copy `.env.example` to `.env` to get started).
+1. `cp .env.example .env`.
+The variables listed in `.env.example` have appropriate default values for running in a mode where the backend API server is running locally (this is optional, and you can complete local development tasks in the absence of the backend services).
+See steps below under "Running the backend API in Docker" for steps to launch the API server locally.
+2. Run `docker volume create --name=yarn-cache` to create a yarn cache for the backend services that you will launch in the next step.
+This step is only needed once.
+3. `docker-compose up data jupyter` to start the services needed for development.

-Run `yarn start` to start the app in development mode (using `webpack-dev-server` and `react-hot-loader`).
+4. `yarn start` to start the app in development mode (using `webpack-dev-server` and `react-hot-loader`).

-Run `docker-compose up data jupyter` to start the services needed for development.

-Open <http://localhost:8080/developer> to create a dummy user profile.
+5. To avoid signing up an account, open `http://localhost:8080/developer` to create a dummy user profile.
+Now you're good to go.

 ## Running the backend API in Docker